Allium ampeloprasum var. porrum

 Onion Maggots (Delia antiqua)

-The tiny white larvae of this 1/4-inch gray fly emerge from eggs laid on leek leaves or in the soil, and then bore into the plant.
-They grow to about 1/2 inch long, using their feeding hooks to tear up the plant.
+The tiny white larvae of this quarter-inch gray fly emerge from eggs laid on leek leaves or in the soil, and then bore into the plant.
+They grow to about half an inch long, using their feeding hooks to tear up the plant.

 This is damaging in and of itself, and the damaged plants are also more susceptible to other pathogens, such as bacteria.